Nick Kyrgios: 2017: First Masters final

-2018: Clay season absence
+2018: First Australian title; French Open absence

-In his first tournament of the season at the 2018 Brisbane International, Kyrgios received a bye into the second round due to being the 3rd seed.
+In his first tournament of the season at the 2018 Brisbane International, Kyrgios won his first ever tournament on home soil.
+Kyrgios received a bye into the second round due to being the 3rd seed.
 In his first competitive match since the 2017 European Open, Kyrgios lost the first set to his compatriot Matthew Ebden in a tiebreak but found his form and won in three sets.
-He reached the final, defeating Ryan Harrison to win his first title since Tokyo 2016.
+He reached the final, defeating Ryan Harrison with 17 aces to win his first title since Tokyo 2016.
 The win returned him to the top 20, at no. 17.

 In the third round of the 2018 Australian Open, Kyrgios defeated Jo-Wilfried Tsonga in four sets.
-He was then beaten by Grigor Dimitrov in tight four setter, with the latter winning three tiebreaks.
+He was then beaten by Grigor Dimitrov in a tight four setter, with the latter winning three tiebreaks.
 Kyrgios served 36 aces in that match.

 After the Australian Open, Alexander Zverev defeated Kyrgios in four sets at the Davis Cup.
 It was soon revealed that he was playing with an elbow injury.
 In light of this, he cancelled appearances at the Delray Beach Open and Indian Wells Masters tournament.
 He resumed his season at the Miami Open, defeating Dušan Lajović and Fabio Fognini in straight sets before falling to Zverev in straight sets.
 Kyrgios weathered a lackluster clay season and did not play at the French Open, citing the elbow injury that spoiled the first quarter of 2018.

-Kyrgios and Jackson Withrow of the USA were knocked out of the first round doubles match by Sriram Balaji and Vishnu Vardhan.
 His next tournament, the Stuttgart Open, saw him reach the semifinals, falling to eventual champion Federer.
 After Stuttgart, Kyrgios entered the Queen's Club Championships.
-His won his first-round match over former world No. 1 Murray.
+He won his first-round match over former world No. 1 Murray.
 This was notable as it was Murray's return to the tour since Wimbledon 2017 and Kyrgios's first professional win over Murray after five prior attempts.
 He was defeated in the semifinals by Čilić in two tiebreaks.
 At Wimbledon, Kyrgios defeated Istomin and Haase but lost to Nishikori in straight sets in the third round.

 His campaign in the 2018 US Open generated controversy.
-In his second-round match, Kyrgios appeared to be given advice by umpire Mohammed Lahyani that seemed to turn the tide in match against Pierre-Hugues Herbert, which he won.
+In his second-round match, Kyrgios appeared to be given advice by umpire Mohammed Lahyani that seemed to turn the tide in his match against Pierre-Hugues Herbert, which he won.
 Kyrgios's US Open run ended in the next round with a loss to Federer, who saw him out in straight sets.

 At the annual Laver Cup, Kyrgios was defeated by Federer in straight sets.
 He then won the doubles with Jack Sock against Grigor Dimitrov and David Goffin.
-At the Shanghai Open, he was accused of tanking by the chair umpire before losing to world No. 104 Bradley Klahn.
 His last event on the ATP tour was a wildcard draw at the Kremlin Cup.
 He defeated Andrey Rublev in three sets before withdrawing against his next opponent, Mirza Bašić, citing an elbow injury.
 He also revealed weeks later that he was seeing psychologists to improve his mental health.